MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteListItemDocumentSetVersion.md

   - `[Token <String>]`: Usage: token='{token}'
   - `[UserId <String>]`: key: id of user

-ITEMS <IMicrosoftGraphDocumentSetVersionItem\[]>: Items within the document set that are captured as part of this version.
+ITEMS <IMicrosoftGraphDocumentSetVersionItem[]>: Items within the document set that are captured as part of this version.
   - `[ItemId <String>]`: The unique identifier for the item.
   - `[Title <String>]`: The title of the item.
   - `[VersionId <String>]`: The version ID of the item.

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-PUBLICATION `<IMicrosoftGraphPublicationFacet>`: publicationFacet
+PUBLICATION <IMicrosoftGraphPublicationFacet>: publicationFacet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Level <String>]`: The state of publication for this document.
 Either published or checkout.
 Read-only.
   - `[VersionId <String>]`: The unique identifier for the version that is visible to the current caller.
 Read-only.

 ## RELATED LINKS